lanterndata/docs/06-lantern-cli/05-autotune.md

 # Autotune Index

-With the Lantern CLI, you can autotune an HNSW and find the index parameters which can give you the best recall and latency.
+With the Lantern CLI's `autotune-index` routine, you can autotune an HNSW and find the index parameters which can give you the best recall and latency.

 ## Prerequisites